rwash/rwash.github.io/research.md

 people's understanding — their mental models of security threats – in a way that will lead to better security decisions.

-Bootstrapping, Expectations, and Critical Mass in Social Media
+Achieving Critical Mass in Social Media
 --------------------------------------------------------------

 Social media systems require user participation and user contribution in order